Nominalization: Nominalization-argument structure analysis

 Grimshaw analyzes nominalization with a lexical argument structure approach.
 The relationship between nouns and verbs is described differently from prior research in the sense that it is proposed that some nominals take obligatory arguments but others do not, depending on the event-structure.
 The biggest issue in proposing an account of argument structure for nominals comes from their ambiguous nature, unlike verbs.
 Nouns that can take arguments, unlike verbs, also sometimes take arguments that can be construed as optional in some cases and not optional in others.
 Grimshaw proposes for that ambiguity to be ignored such that there are nouns that can take arguments, and there are nouns that cannot.
 That is because there are nouns that behave like verbs and require arguments, and there are nouns in arguments seem to be optional or do not take arguments at all.

 Types of events

 Three types of events are described which are denoted by nouns: complex events, simple events, and results.
 Complex events are denoted by nouns that have an argument structure and so can take arguments.
-Smple events and result nominals are proposed as being without argument structure, and so they cannot take arguments.
+Simple events and result nominals are proposed as being without argument structure, and so they cannot take arguments.

 In English, nominals formed by -ation are ambiguous, and the reading can either be eventive (Argument Structure) or non-eventive.
 Nominals formed by the addition of -er are also ambiguous, but the ambiguity is between an agentive reading (Argument structure) and an instrumental reading.

 Grimshaw's proposal of argument structure nominals can be found outlined in Alexiadou (2010), but a few characteristics will be stressed: argument structure nominals must be singular, be read eventively, and take arguments.